Policies & Practices

 Colin also likes to make movies!
 His first feature film, Lost Creek, was released in 2018 and stars a cast of all-NCCL students!
 It's available to watch, and NCCL itself has a cameo role in the film!

 Colin is so excited to be a part of the NCCL family, and is looking forward to working with students and parents alike this coming school year.

 JORDAN BAILEY, Outreach and Financial Coordinator

 Jordan is an alumna of the University of Colorado, Boulder, where she graduated with a bachelor's degree in "everything liberal artsy."
 It was there as a student assistant at the University of Colorado Foundation that she discovered an energy for fundraising and stewardship in schools.
 She comes to us most recently from Rhode Island, where she worked in development and alumni relations at a Quaker school in Providence.
 A South Jersey native, Jordan is grateful to be able to spend time with her nieces, Savannah, Bo Jordan, and Lane.
-She can frequently be seen driving to Vermont with her boyfriend, watching the Phillies, or perusing a used book store.
+She can frequently be seen driving to Vermont, watching the Phillies, reading a book or working on a craft.

 CORRYN BURLEW, Group 3 Teacher

 Corryn graduated from Salisbury University in spring of 2018 with a BS in Elementary Education and a minor in Earth Science.
 She completed her student teaching in Worcester County Public Schools in Maryland and, immediately after graduation, began a long-term substitute position as an instructional assistant working one-on-one with a student who had special needs.
 During her time in college she also had the opportunity to travel to Guatemala and teach mathematics in a school in Santa Avelina.
 In her free time, Corryn enjoys being active, spending time outdoors, reading, and meditating.
 Her interest in Earth Science makes her eager to travel and explore what the world has to offer.